ClearHall/about/termsOfService.md

 ## Section E: Cookies
 Cookies allow SkyMobile to view your grades and store tiny bits of information that allow the app to view your assignments and many other features.
 These cookies aren't stored permanently and will be removed on exit of the application.
 SkyMobile does not track user cookies.

+By using SkyMobile, you agree to allow the software to store your cookies temporarily.
+These cookies aren't stored or tracked after you exit the application.

 ## Section F: Biometric Authentication
 SkyMobile uses biometric authentication only to secure your login credentials.
 Unless iOS security is comprimised due to jailbreaking or other modifications to the host operating system or software.

+When you use Skymobile's biometric authentication, you agree to let SkyMobile use Touch ID or Face ID to secure your login credentials.
+These forms of security are not tracked.